Silas-SJ/RPC_Silas/README.md

 # Additional information

-- The run number associated with this dataset is 367553 and the corresponding energy is 900GeV.
+- The run number associated with this dataset is 367553 and the corresponding energy is 13.6 TeV.

 - Both RecHit and clustersize histograms are associated with muons.